AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getChatRevenueWithdrawalUrl**(`parameters`): `Promise`\<[`httpUrl`](../modules/index.types.default.md#httpurl-1)\>

-Returns URL for chat revenue withdrawal; requires owner privileges in the chat.
+Returns a URL for chat revenue withdrawal; requires owner privileges in the chat.
 Currently, this method can be used only for channels if supergroupFullInfo.can_get_revenue_statistics == true and getOption("can_withdraw_chat_revenue")

 #### Parameters